-Travis Credit Union shall not be liable if our action or failure resulted from a natural disaster or circumstances beyond our control, in which we exercised reasonable care to prevent, or a technical malfunction known to the member at the time he/she attempted to make an electronic funds transfer.
+Travis Credit Union shall not be liable if our action or failure resulting from a natural disaster or circumstances beyond our control, in which we exercised reasonable care to prevent, or a technical malfunction known to the member at the time he/she attempted to make an electronic funds transfer.

 The Credit Union will carry out instructions given to the ATM or to us by written direction to implement a pre-authorized transfer.
 We will not incur liability for doing so in a reasonable manner.
 You agree to indemnify and hold the credit union harmless from all cost, claims, damage, or liability which it sustains as a result of carrying out instructions received through an ATM from the cardholder in a reasonable manner.